jxxcarlson/elm-markdown/README.md

 The style used by the library is entirely determined by the definitions of the CSS classes that you refer to in your `index.html`.
-The ones used for the demo app are found in`./app-test/assets/style.css`.
-You can easily reconfigure the CSS to satsify your own esthetics.
+The ones used for the demo app are found in `./app-demo/assets/style.css` and `./app-demo-fancy/assets/style.css` You can easily reconfigure the CSS to satsify your own esthetics.

 ## Images

-The usual `![My favorite image](imageUrl)` does the usual thing, with the image scaled to 100% width.
+The usual `![My favorite image](imageUrl)` does the usual thing, with the image scaled to 100% of the width.
 You can also say `![My favorite image::left](imageUrl)` or `![My favorite image::right](imageUrl)` to float the image left or right at 40% width.
 The widths are defined in `style.css`.